qiyunzhu/woltka/doc/ordinal.md

 ...
 ```

-WoL reannotations (available for [download](https://biocore.github.io/wol/)), in which nucleotides of each genome are concatenated, and a numeric index is used to identify each gene.
+2\.
+WoL reannotations (available for [download](wol.md)), in which nucleotide sequences (chromosomes, scaffolds, or contigs) of each genome are concatenated, and a numeric index is used to identify each gene.
 Woltka will automatically prefix these numbers with the genome ID, such as `G000006745_1`.

 ```
 >G000006745